Skip to main content

 The District

-The Garibaldi district is named after the square of the same name, which hosts the monument to Giuseppe Garibaldi, erected in 1882.
+The Garibaldi district takes its name from the square of the same name, which houses the monument to Giuseppe Garibaldi erected in 1882.

-Around 1840, with the demolition of the Medici city walls, Luigi Bettarini covered the nearby Fosso Reale with a large vault (the Voltone, today Piazza della Repubblica), which became the main connection point between the historic city and the suburbs, and also became the widest square-bridge in Europe.
+Around 1840, with the demolition of the Medici city walls, Luigi Bettarini covered the nearby Fosso Reale (Royal Canal) with a vast vault (the Voltone, now Piazza della Repubblica), which became the main link between the historic city and the suburbs, and also became the widest bridge-square in Europe.

 the Garibaldi district in Livorno